REST · GraphQL · Webhooks · Claude Agent SDK · AI-Ready

 What is the difference between REST and GraphQL?

-APIs for AI Agents and System Integration
+Custom API Development for AI Agents and System Integration

 How do custom APIs enable AI agents to act in my business?